Home / Campus / Water and Landscape

-Campuswide Opportunities for Water Conservation
+Campuswide Opportunities to Conserve Water

 As part of its commitment to conserving water, Caltech has converted nearly a quarter of its campus to drought-tolerant landscaping and instituted systems to reclaim condensate from building air-conditioning systems to refill reflecting pools.